Windows 10 or Windows 11 Enterprise multi-session remote desktops

 The following Windows 10 or Windows 11 desktop device remote actions aren't supported and will be grayed out in the UI and disabled in Graph for Windows 10 or Windows 11 Enterprise multi-session VMs:

 - Reset password

-Deleting VMs from Azure will leave orphaned device records in the Microsoft Endpoint Manager admin center.
+Deleting VMs from Azure will leave orphaned device records in the Microsoft Intune admin center.
 They'll be automatically cleaned up according to the cleanup rules configured for the tenant.

 Security baselines aren't available for Windows 10 or Windows 11 Enterprise multi-session at this time.
 We recommend that you review the Available security baselines and configure the recommended policies and values in the Settings catalog.

 Additional configurations that aren't supported on Windows 10 or Windows 11 Enterprise multi-session VMs

 Out of Box Experience (OOBE) enrollment isn't supported for Window 10 or Windows 11 Enterprise multi-session.
 This restriction means that:

 - Windows Autopilot and Commercial OOBE aren't supported.